How to get media attention for a home staging business has been a hot topic lately.

 At first I thought it was a prank, how could CNN want to talk to me, let alone on the very same day as The Wall Street Journal?!

-Now you could say I was just “lucky”, but let’s face it, there are thousands of other people either one of them could have called.
+Now you could say I was just “lucky.”
+Let’s face it, there are thousands of other people either one of them could have called.

 I believe in making my own luck and I don’t think it’s a coincidence that I had just started 3 blogs the week before and I already had a website for my home staging business with a ton of content at that point!

-You’ll find much more on getting media attention in Course 4, Staging Diva Sales and Marketing Secrets to Boost Your Home Staging Business.
-It’s part of the complete Staging Diva Home Staging Business Training Program and why so many of our students and grads have also appeared on TV, newspapers and magazines.
+There is much more on how to get media attention in my Staging Diva Home Staging Business Training Program.
+That’s why so many of our students and grads have also appeared on TV, newspapers and in magazines.